 Notes to Kazimierz Twardowski

 1.The ELV-AKT project based at the IHPST Paris is a Franco-Polish cooperation involving among others digitalizations, editions and translations in XML/TEI of manuscripts of both Twardowski and the philosophers of his School which will be hosted on elv-akt.net.
-The original manuscripts are located at the Library of the Institute of Philosophy and Sociology of the University of Warsaw and at the Polish Academy of Sciences.
-Manuscripts currently being edited are Logik 1894/5 (Arianna Betti, VU University Amsterdam and Venanzio Raspa, University of Urbino) and Logik 1895/6 (Arianna Betti, VU University Amsterdam).
-See operations.
+The original manuscripts are located at the Library of the Institute of Philosophy and Sociology of the University of Warsaw and at the Polish Academy of Sciences (see Likus 2000).
+Manuscripts recently edited are the German lectures Logik 1894/5 (by Arianna Betti and Venanzio Raspa, see Twardowski 1894/5), and Die Unsterblichkeitsfrage (1895) (by Michał Sepioło, see Twardowski 1895).
+The first set of notes of Twardowski's lectures in logic in Polish given in Lvov is contained in Logik 1895/6.
+Of these notes there exist an unpublished draft edition and an English summary by Arianna Betti (Twardowski 1895/6).
+See bibliography of primary works below.
+See also the operations on the ELV-AKT site.

 2. On method as unifying factor among Twardowski's students, Dąmbska wrote: